 For now I've left off the "blog" and "website" entries, because I'm not sure what icons to use.
 Right now we're just piggy-backing off of the icons available in the bp-social-media-profiles plugin, and I don't see a good choice there for a general "blog" or "website" icon.

 #8 Updated by Boone Gorges over 1 year ago

 Thanks, Dan.
 The DRY changes look great.
 I left a couple small comments on GitHub, which I see you've already addressed :)

 It seems fine to me to leave "blog" and "website" off the list for now.
 Many groups with blogs host them on the Commons, so that they're linked to from the navigation already.
 Paige, let us know if you feel strongly otherwise.

 A thought: We're removing a couple items from the list.
 It could be that there are existing groups using them.
 Could we keep these old networks on the list, showing them on the Manage tab only if they're non-empty?
 They'd be marked "deprecated" in your available-network list, or something like that.

-#9 Updated by Daniel Jones about 1 year ago
+#9 Updated by Daniel Jones over 1 year ago

 Good thinking, Boone!
 I've added that support here: https://github.com/cuny-academic-commons/cac/commit/0c1b2d557a731f4e39239ed9c2e6efb49e1c2be1